Meet Monique

 President and Founder

-At founding her non-profit at 14 years old, Monique Vobecky, Founder & President of Little Sunshine Foundation, demonstrates excellence in many aspects of her life.
+At just 14 years old, Monique Vobecky founded her nonprofit organization, the Little Sunshine Foundation, demonstrating excellence, compassion, and leadership in many aspects of her life.

-Monique plans to attend a prominent university in 2021 where her goal is to major in medicine to become a doctor.
-While volunteering at a local church and paying attention to her surroundings, Monique realized that not all the kids in her community have the same opportunities; thus, she was moved to create the Little Sunshine Foundation in 2018.
-The foundation was created to provide underprivileged children in her community as well as in other under-served communities with academic support and access to sporting programs.
+While volunteering at a local church and observing the needs around her, Monique realized that many children in her community lacked access to the same opportunities as their peers.
+Inspired to make a difference, she established the Little Sunshine Foundation in 2018.
+The foundation was created to provide underprivileged children, both within her community and in other underserved areas, with academic support and access to quality sports programs.